Majestic-dev/Tester69/README.md

 - [ ] Change all commands to slash commands (very fancy discord stuff).
 - [ ] Finish blackjack command completely.

-- [ ] Add more commands for the economy
+- [ ] Add more commands for the economy.